Circumferential Road 2: Lacson Avenue

 Formerly known as Governor Forbes Avenue, the C-2 segment of Lacson Avenue starts from the junction of Tayuman and Consuelo Streets in Santa Cruz and ends at Nagtahan Interchange, skirting the old San Lazaro Hippodrome.

 Nagtahan Street

-Nagtahan Street connects the Nagtahan Interchange with Mabini Bridge (Nagtahan Bridge).
+Nagtahan Street connects the Nagtahan Interchange with Mabini Bridge (Nagtahan Bridge), which crosses the Pasig River.

 Quirino Avenue

-Quirino Avenue starts at the southern end of Mabini Bridge at the junction of Paz Mendoza Guazon (formerly Otis) and Jesus Streets in Paco and ends at Roxas Boulevard in Malate.
+Quirino Avenue starts at the southern end of Mabini Bridge at the junction of Paz Mendoza Guazon (formerly Otis) and Jesus Streets in Paco and ends at Roxas Boulevard, a part of Radial Road 1 (R-1), in Malate.